aaahardon/NLP/Five-Sigma_02_Seeking-Curve-Trade-Opportunities-Based-on-FOMC-Minutes.md

 The unexpected outcomes prompt us a deeper exploration of potential factors influencing these results.
 Two primary considerations emerged:

-(1).**Textual Characteristics:** Linguistic biases inherent in speeches manifested in skewed results favoring positive values.
+**(1) Textual Characteristics:** Linguistic biases inherent in speeches manifested in skewed results favoring positive values.
 This phenomenon underscores the need for a nuanced understanding of language nuances and biases.

-(2).**Pattern Library Suitability:** TextBlob method relies solely on pre-defined sentiment scores without considering the nuances of financial language or the specific context of FOMC minutes.
+**(2) Pattern Library Suitability:** TextBlob method relies solely on pre-defined sentiment scores without considering the nuances of financial language or the specific context of FOMC minutes.
 The inherent limitations of models of the Pattern library in capturing the intricacies of specific language styles observed in minutes.
 These models may inadequately capture the complexities of financial language, thereby compromising the accuracy of sentiment analysis outcomes.

 ### 2.3.
 Pysentiment2